kenix/gomad/README.md

 # gomad
 #### Golang Madness
-Michael learns to Go!
+Mike learns to Go!
 A journey from extreme Java to mad Golang.
 * Practices with Golang
     * Prime sieves
     * Counting inversions (similarity, left, right and split inversions)